ChristopheMalo/Angular2-Tour-of-heroes/README.md

 - Code the main component (init base code)
 - Code the index component (init base code)
 - Code the hero object (Class, property)
+- Code some datas in arrays to populate the site
+- Code the list of heroes
+- Code the style for this specific class (Hero) and list of heroes
 - Code the css file